 “Under any circumstances, always do your best, no more and no less.
 But keep in mind that your best is never going to be the same from one moment to the next.”

 The Fourth Agreement is the action of the first three, enabling them to become habits.
 It is the agreement that asks you to do just enough, but not too much.
 Perfection is not the goal (it never is!).
 Doing your best means falling down and getting back up.

-To all my overachievers out there: The path to personal growth is paved with self-love, kindness and forgiveness… not criticism, judgment and punishment.
+To all my overachievers out there: The path to personal growth is paved with self-love, kindness, and forgiveness… not criticism, judgment, and punishment.
+Remember that!

 The Misconception of Energy and Effort

 Effort is big in our culture–we think anything worth having must be the result of hard work.
 The more hours we put in, the better the result.
 I don’t believe this at all, so I surrender to what flows easily.
-If something feels heavy and overwhelming, it means I’m pushing against the universe and trying to force it.
-And when I used to force, nothing worked.
+If something feels heavy and overwhelming, it means I’m pushing against the Universe and trying to force it.
+And when I use force, nothing works.

 Ruiz tells the story of a man who wanted to transcend his suffering, so he asked a Buddhist master how long it would take if he meditated four hours/day.
 The master told him it would take, perhaps, 10 years.
 So the man asked how long it would take if he meditated for eight hours/day, and the master said 20 years.
 Confused, the man asked why.

 The master responded, “If you can do your best in two hours of meditation but you spend eight hours instead, you will only grow tired, miss the point, and you won’t enjoy your life.
 Do your best, and perhaps you will learn that no matter how long you meditate, you can live, love, and be happy.”